-A student who is compelled to be absent from a final examination because of illness or other imperative reason should, either in person or through a friend, petition his/her academic Dean for permission to postpone the examination.
+A student who is compelled to be absent from a final examination because of illness or other imperative reason should petition his/her academic Dean for permission to postpone the examination.
 This request, which requires prior approval by the instructor, should be made to the Dean as soon as the student knows he/she will be compelled to be absent.